For urgent consular assistance call

 Australia doesn't have a resident embassy or consulate in Kosovo.
 The Australian Embassy in Zagreb, Croatia provides consular assistance to Australians in Kosovo.

-Centar Kaptol
+Grand Centar

 10000 Zagreb, Croatia